 • If the heat cannot be restored promptly, then you should try to find out why.

 • Heat complaints may be reported to your local building inspector.
-See below.
+See the link below.

 Where can I contact my local building inspector?